playframework/playframework/documentation/manual/gettingStarted/NewApplication.md

 $ activator new my-first-app play-java
 ```

 In either case, you can replace `my-first-app` with whatever name you want your application to use.
 Activator will use this as the directory name to create the application in.
-You can change this name later if you choose.
+You can change this name later if you choose so.

 [[images/activatorNew.png]]